YouEbr/WebService_UrlLookup/README.md

 #### Miscellaneous
- To allow running MariaDB without "sudo"
+ To allow running MariaDB without "sudo", in order words, if you are receiving following error:

+        Access denied for user 'root'@'localhost'

-After first install, first run it with sudo like:
+After installing mariadb, first run it with sudo like:

-        mariaDB -u root
+        mariadb -u root
 Then

         SELECT User,Host FROM mysql.user;
         DROP USER 'root'@'localhost';
         CREATE USER 'root'@'%' IDENTIFIED BY '';
         GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' WITH GRANT OPTION;
         SELECT User,Host FROM mysql.user;
-    CREATE USER 'YOUR USER NAME'@'%' IDENTIFIED BY '';
-    SELECT User,Host FROM mysql.user;
+        CREATE USER 'YOUR USER NAME'@'%' IDENTIFIED BY ''; [optional: to use your username instead of root] SELECT User,Host FROM mysql.user;